 Michael Albert is an associate in Robbins Geller Rudman & Dowd LLP’s San Diego office, where his practice focuses on complex securities litigation.

 Michael graduated from the University of Wisconsin-Madison with a Bachelor of Arts degree in Political Science.
-He earned his Juris Doctor degree from the University of Virginia School of Law, where he served on the Managing Board of the Virginia Tax Review.
+He earned his Juris Doctor degree from the University of Virginia School of Law.
 During law school, he volunteered with the IRS’s Volunteer Income Tax Assistance Program, receiving an award for his pro bono contributions.
 Michael has continued to take on pro bono work while at the Firm, and has recently received an award from the California Lawyers Association in connection with his successful representation of an indigent client in a child guardianship trial in the Superior Court of California.

 University of Virginia School of Law, J.D., 2014